chiropody & orthotics

 Chiropodist vs Podiatrist

-Chiropody is a field of medicine that focuses on the feet.
-Chiropodists and podiatrists are both members of the chiropody profession, and they are both regulated by the same body in Ontario, Canada.
-What is the difference between a chiropodist and a podiatrist, though?
+Chiropody is a healing profession dedicated to feet.
+Podiatrists and chiropodists are both members of the chiropody field, and in Ontario, Canada they are regulated by the same governing body.
+But what differences separate the chiropodist and the podiatrist?

-A Podiatrist, or Doctor of Podiatric Medicine, is a practitioner who has completed their study in the United States.
-They have a four-year PhD in podiatric medicine and at least three years of podiatric medical and surgical residency under their belts.
-In July 1993, a cap was imposed in Ontario, and no more podiatrists were allowed to register with The College of Chiropodists of Ontario.
-Chiropodists and Podiatrists from the United States were both needed to register.
+A Podiatrist is a Doctor of Podiatric Medicine, these are practioners that were educated in the United States.
+They possess a four-year doctoral training program at a college of podiatric medicine followed by at least three years of podiatric medical and surgical residency.
+In Ontario, as of July 1993 a cap was placed and no other Podiatrist were registered at The College of Chiropodist of Ontario.
+All Podiatrist coming from the United States were registered as Chiropodist as well.

-Orthotics are removable devices that may be inserted into almost any shoe.
-They help with foot alignment and support, as well as improving foot function and accommodating and correcting foot abnormalities.
-When worn in conjunction with the proper footwear, they are especially effective in treating a variety of foot and lower limb conditions.
+Orthotics are devices that can be inserted into most shoes by our Chiropodist.
+Orthotics help in providing alignment and support to the foot, improve foot function and accommodate and correct foot abnormalities.
+If used with the proper footwear they are highly effective in treating various types of foot and lower leg issues.

 Orthotics can help you primary with: